aditi2100/ds220-project2-data-analysis/README.md

 ## ✅Key Insights

-- Netflix contains more Movies than TV Shows, though TV content has grown in recent years.
+- Netflix has more Movies than TV Shows, but TV content is rising.
 - Titles added to Netflix increased significantly between 2015–2020.
 - The United States and India are the largest contributors of Netflix content.
 - Dramas, International Movies, and Comedies are among the most common genres.
+- Most titles belong to multiple genres, showing Netflix's multi-category classification style.
 - Release trends show a substantial increase in titles after 2010.
-- Most titles belong to multiple genres, showing Netflix's multi-category classification style.

 ---